 Technically, any form of financing that you use to pay off other debts can be considered ‘consolidating’ your debts.
 For example, when individuals choose to ‘refinance’ their home in order to use the money from a new home loan to pay off credit cards and personal loans, that is a form of consolidation.

-There are also specific consolidations loans offered by creditors, specifically to pay off debt.
-Like a refinancing for debt consolidation, the debt consolidation loan then allows you to pay down the newly consolidated debt through a once-a-month payment plan.
+There are also specific consolidation loans offered by creditors, specifically to pay off debt.
+Like a refinancing for debt consolidation, the debt consolidation loan then allows you to pay down the newly consolidated debt through a once-a-month payment.

 These loans can be offered by financial institutions like banks and credit unions or specialised debt consolidation companies.